Józef Poniatowski: Withdrawal into private life

 The Insurrection having failed, Poniatowski stayed for a while in Warsaw, his estates were confiscated, but having refused a position in the Russian army and unwilling to comply with the loyalty conditions that the Russian authorities wanted to impose on him, was ordered to leave the Polish capital and in April 1795 moved once more to Vienna.
 The Kościuszko Rising led to the Third (and final) Partition of Poland.

 1796 saw the death of Catherine II of Russia.
 Her son, Tsar Paul I returned Poniatowski's estates and again tried to hire him into the Russian army.
-To excuse himself Prince Józef claimed being (as a result of past wounds) in an extremely poor health.
+To excuse himself, Prince Józef claimed being in an extremely poor health as a result of past wounds.

-In 1798, however, his uncle, the former king Stanislaus Augustus, died in St. Petersburg.
+In 1798, however, his uncle, the former king and grand duke Stanislaus Augustus, died in St. Petersburg.
 Poniatowski left Vienna for his funeral and to arrange for the proper disposition of the late king's finances, inheritance and obligations.
 He stayed in St. Petersburg for several months, and then, being on good terms with Tsar Paul and his court, returned to Poland, into his estates in Warsaw (Copper-Roof and Myślewicki palaces) and in Jabłonna.
 Warsaw at that time was under Prussian rule.